jwsharp1/saltydb/README.md

 1. Install the latest version of Node.js
 2. In a command window, execute `npm install -g ionic cordova`
-3. Download these project files from Github.
+3. Download the SaltyDB files from Github.
 Open a command window in the root of the project and run `npm install`
 4. Begin editing in your favorite code editor.
 To run the app in a browser use the command `ionic serve`

 NOTES: